levoxtrip/PKB/docs/topics/feel.md

 Emotions are your bodys reaction to your mind

+### Feeling attacked
+That what other people say to you has nothing to do with you.

 ## Forgive
 Forgive other people, not necessarily because they deserve it but because you deserve it.

 I decide to leave all the old relationships behind me.
 I decide to forgive.
+## Intrusive Thoughts
+Intrusive thoughts are simulations of the brain of a worst case scenarios to prepare us for them.
+Accessing risk and consequences.

+Accept that this is how you brain works to adapt to uncertain circumstances.
 ## Mind
 What we feel and think will determine what we experience - what we experience determines how we feel and think - never-ending-cycle